Pavegen Digital Twin Pavement: Real-Time Kinetic Energy

 Workflow: from laser scanning to parametric simulation in Unity 🛠️

 The process begins with 3D scanning of the target area using LiDAR or photogrammetry, capturing the exact topography and surrounding obstacles.
 In Blender, a parametric model of the Pavegen tiles is built, assigning each one a data node that receives signals from IoT pressure and voltage sensors.
-The key lies in Unity's logic: each tile becomes an interactive object that changes color according to the accumulated energy.
-Data on footsteps and generated watts is transmitted via MQTT from the physical tiles to the twin, allowing simulation of pedestrian flow scenarios and prediction of structural wear using material fatigue algorithms.
+The key lies in Unity's logic: each tile becomes an interactive object that changes color based on accumulated energy.
+Footstep and watt generation data are transmitted via MQTT from the physical tiles to the twin, enabling simulation of pedestrian flow scenarios and prediction of structural wear through material fatigue algorithms.

 Beyond efficiency: a social sensor for urban planning 🌍